wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

 The `ContentView` struct has an instance of the `AuthModel` class.
-The loading property of the `authModel` will determine if the `ContentView` renders a loading state or the input view, where there is a `Textfield` for a username to be entered and a button which will trigger the `login` function from earlier.
+The loading property of the `authModel` will determine if the `ContentView` renders a loading state or the input view, which has a `Textfield` for a username to be entered and a button that triggers the `login` function from earlier.

-The input view also has a hidden `NavigationLink` which will push the next view, `RoomListView`, when the Client SDK successfully connects.
+The input view also has a hidden `NavigationLink` that will push the next view, `RoomListView`, when the Client SDK successfully connects.
 If you comment out the `NavigationLink` line and run the project (CMD + R), you will see the login screen:

 ![Two screenshots, the first the iOS app requesting permissions, the second the login screen.](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2/screenshot-2021-02-12-at-14.14.15.png)